-The complainant and respondent may submit any additional comments, witnesses, evidence or follow-up questions to the investigators within five (5) business days of the opportunity to review the report.
-Upon receipt of any additional information by the complainant or respondent, or after the five (5) business day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.
+The complainant and respondent may request that they be re-interviewed.
+The complainant and respondent may, in writing, submit any additional comments, witnesses, evidence, or suggested follow-up questions to the investigators within five (5) business days of the opportunity to review the report.
+Upon receipt of any additional information from the complainant or respondent, or after the five (5) business day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.